-AP Physics C - Electricity and Magnetism (1 semester) AP Physics C - Mechanics (1 semester) Course Number: SC3813, SC3814 Offered in: 11-12 Credits: 2 Level: AP/GT
+AP Physics C - Electricity and Magnetism (1 semester) AP Physics C - Mechanics (1 semester)

+Course Number: SC3813, SC3814

+Offered In: 11-12 Credits: 2 Level: AP/GT
-Credit carries a 1.5 GPA weighted credit

-Prerequisites: Physics and concurrent enrollment in Calculus is highly recommended.
+Credit carries a 1.5 GPA weighted credit Prerequisites: Physics and concurrent enrollment in Calculus is highly recommended.

-The AP Physics C courses expand on concepts presented in AP Physics I and II.
+Description: The AP Physics C courses expand on concepts presented in AP Physics I and II.
 Each course corresponds to one semester of an introductory, calculus-based college course.
 AP Physics C: Mechanics is taught prior to AP Physics C: Electricity and Magnetism.
 AP Physics C: Mechanics course explores topics such as kinematics; Newton's laws of motion; work, energy and power; systems of particles and linear momentum; circular motion and rotation; and oscillations and gravitation.
 Introductory differential and integral calculus is used throughout the course.
 AP Physics C: Electricity and Magnetism course explores topics such as electrostatics; conductors, capacitors, and dielectrics; electric circuits; magnetic fields; and electromagnetism.
 Introductory differential and integral calculus is used throughout the course.

-These AP Physics C courses are each equivalent to a one-semester, calculus based, college-level physics course, especially appropriate for students planning to specialize or major in physical science or engineering.
+These AP Physics C courses are each equivalent to a onesemester, calculus based, college-level physics course, especially appropriate for students planning to specialize or major in physical science or engineering.
 Handson laboratory work, with an emphasis on inquiry-based investigations, will require students to ask questions, make observations and predictions, design experiments, analyze data, and construct arguments in a collaborative setting, where they direct and monitor their progress.
 Laboratory investigations utilize computer applications when possible.
 Methods of calculus are used wherever appropriate in formulating physical Earth principles and in applying them to physical problems.
 The AP Physics C exam is unique in the fact that it is administered as two separate one and one-half hour exams; one in mechanics and the other in electricity and magnetism.
 A student may choose to take either or both parts and a separate grade is reported for each.
 This course requires a two-hour lab one evening per week.
 The focus of this course is preparation for successful completion of both AP Exams in May.

+Modern Physics

-Modern Physics Course Number: SC921 Offered in: 12 Credits: 1 Level: Bevond AP Prerequisites: AP Physics, Geometry, and Pre-Calculus
+Course Number: SC921

+Offered In: 12 Credits: 1 Level: Beyond AP

+Prerequisites: AP Physics, Geometry, and

+Pre-Calculus

-Modern physics refers to any branch of physics developed in the early 20th century and onwards, or branches greatly influenced by early 20th century physics.
+Description: Modern physics refers to any branch of physics developed in the early 20th century and onwards, or branches greatly influenced by early 20th century physics.
 This course includes aspects of physics that cover either quantum mechanics (QM) or Einsteinian Relativity (ER) or aspects of both.
 During this course, students will gain an understanding of how science works; what motivates it, how initially promising ideas are refuted by continued research, and the consequences of science on other fields and society in general.
 Students will conduct field and laboratory investigations using safe, appropriate scientific practices, planning experimental procedures, making quantitative measurements, and interpreting and evaluating data to reach and communicate valid conclusions.

+Aquatic Science

-Aquatic Science Course Number: SC122 Offered in: 10-12 Credits: 1 Level: On level Prerequisites: Biology solving problems arising in the operation of fisheries, aquatic farms, waste disposal, and sanitation and water supply.
+Level: On level Prerequisites: Biology

+Description: Aquatic Science is a study of the interactions between abiotic and biotic factors in marine and freshwater habitats as they relate to the environment.
+Maintenance of aquaria can be used in solving problems arising in the operation of fisheries, aquatic farms, waste disposal, and sanitation and water supply.
 Student investigations will emphasize observations, collection of data, data analysis, and the safe manipulation of laboratory apparatus and materials in the lab as it relates to aquatic systems.
 Students who successfully complete Aquatic Science will acquire knowledge about a variety of aquatic systems, conduct investigations and observations of aquatic environments, work collaboratively with peers, and develop critical-thinking and problem-solving skills.